Vegan Baked Donuts with Almond Glaze

 Why I Love This Recipe

-- Dairy-free and egg-free without sacrificing taste
+- Totally dairy-free and egg-free

 What You’ll Need